 2020 saw a triumphant start with sold out shows for BBC Introducing and Nottingham’s Rough Trade, Alex released two singles with one of those (Hours) raising £700 pound for the mental health charity Mind and making the semi-finals of the International Songwriting Competition from 26,000 entrants.
 Despite the crippling pandemic, Alex managed to play sold out, socially distanced gigs as well as holding an online ‘Ohm alone’ tour.

-2021 has seen the release ‘The Lost Persons Meeting Point’ EP on February 12th.
-With over 35,000 streams, 13,000 video views plus additional 8,000 live video views and receiving great reviews from press and radio.
-The band have played numerous live dates and festivals this summer and released a single ‘Joy’ on 25th June which featured nationally on regional radio.
+2021 saw the release ‘The Lost Persons Meeting Point’ EP on February 12th.
+With over 50,000 streams, 13,000 video views plus additional 8,000 live video views it received great reviews from press and radio.
+The band played numerous live dates and festivals during the summer 2021 and released a single ‘Joy’ on 25th June which featured nationally on regional radio.
 On the track Ohm beamed, ‘I think it’s the happiest song I’ve ever written!
 I usually tend to write with some sort of underlying synoecism in my songs, but this is a real feel good, summer song.’

 ‘I wrote it in the midst of the pandemic but looking to the future.
 Imaging a time when restrictions and constraints have eases.
 It’s a song of hope and positive thinking.’
 Joy went on to be featured in an advert and received over 100K plays on Spotify.